 The Standard American Diet does so much harm to the digestive system.
 So before trying to make any progress on healing our gut health, we should start by cutting out things that are causing harm.
-These things include: refined sugars, hydrogenated oils, processed foods, certain dairy products, and alcohols.
+These things include refined sugars, hydrogenated oils, processed foods, certain dairy products, and alcohol.

-Think of our gut lining as a fish net.
-It’s supposed to let the little fish through, but stop the bigger fish.
+Think of our gut lining as a fishnet.
+It’s supposed to let the little fish through but stop the bigger fish.
 Compare that to the digestive system letting the good nutrients in and blocking the bad when our gut is healthy.
-Contrary, with a poor diet of refined sugars, unhealthy oils, and other things mentioned above, not only are the good things being absorbed into the blood stream, but so are the bad things.
+Contrary, with a poor diet of refined sugars, unhealthy oils, and other things mentioned above, not only are the good things being absorbed into the bloodstream but so are the bad things.
 This leads to auto-immune diseases, GI issues, acne, fatigue, bloating, and a host of other problems.
-Also, remember our emotional well-being effects our gut, too, so be mindful of your stressors.
+Also, remember our emotional well-being affects our gut, too, so be mindful of your stressors.

 Ginger is great for leaky gut, reducing inflammation, and also good for loose stools and nausea.
 Remember when your mother or grandmother gave you ginger ale when you had an upset stomach?
 The concept of adding ginger comes from ancient herbalists and truly works.